lprakashv/notes/book/index.md

 ## Content provenance

+!!! info "AI-modified"

+    Modified: 2026-08-14T16:10:25+05:30

-New AI-generated or substantially AI-rewritten material is marked at its specific section with an `AI-generated` information panel.
+New AI-created or substantially AI-rewritten material is marked at its specific section with a timestamped `AI-generated` or `AI-modified` information panel.
+Uncertain or unverified time-sensitive content receives a timestamped review warning.
 Editable diagrams are stored with their SVG exports in `book/excalidraw/`; replaced raster sources are retained under `archive/original-images/`.

 ## Maintained refresher coverage